marcoromanelli-github/docs/help/faq.md

 system is using a centralised database for user management.
 This will override the password changes done locally on Star.

-### What is the ssh key fingerprint for star.uit.no?
+### What is the ssh key fingerprint for star.hofstra.edu?

 The SHA256 key fingerprint is:
 `SHA256:YJpwZ91X5FNXTc/5SE1j9UR1UAAI4FFWVwNSoWoq6Hc`